I provide adult individual and couples counseling.

 I bring experience working with diverse ethnic and age groups; extensive knowledge of educational and work organizations; and skill at facilitating communication and resolving conflict.

-I am a registered intern of the Oregon Board of Professional Counselors and Therapists since 2015.
-I provide therapy under the Board-approved supervision of James Soliday, D. Min., LMFT; abide by the Board's Code of Ethics; and participate in ongoing education.
+I am licensed by the Oregon Board of Professional Counselors and Therapists, abide by the Board's Code of Ethics, and participate in ongoing education.

 (Above: Jung's tower in Bollingen, Switzerland)